Wreiler/IMDB_watchlist_stats/README.md

 ### New version of this analysis

-The main criteria that were considered when identifying the final statistics:
-- top numbers (total movies watched, most released decade, most popular director, most popular genre, most popular rating and duration intervals)
+The updated version of the dashboard has the following types of summary visualization that interact with each other through the filter:
-- grouping by decade of release
+- the area chart of the number of pictures watched by their release date
+- the donut chart the number of pictures by their release decade and percentage distribution
+- the donut chart the number of pictures by their runtime and percentage distribution
+- the donut chart the number of pictures by their genres and percentage distribution
-- grouping by project types
+- the table grouping by project types
-- grouping by rating intervals
+- the tables / lists of pictures displayed during filtering (LIST, LIST OF MOVIES)
-- grouping by duration of the motion picture
+- the table grouping by project directors
-- top 10 frequent directors (by number of films)
-- top 10 genres (by number of films)
+- the histogram of the dependence of the films rating on the year, titles filtered by director

-##### According to these criteria, diagrams were compiled and presented on 2 dashboards
+##### According to these criteria, visualization was compiled and presented on 2 dashboards

 ##### DASHBOARDS